About the United Church of Christ

 Church Structure and Local Autonomy

-UCC operates differently from most churches, which typically adhere to a strict hierarchical structure.
+The UCC operates differently from most denominations, which typically adhere to a strict hierarchical structure.
 No top official is telling each congregation how to run their church.
 Instead, each local church has considerable freedom, making its own decisions on worship style, leadership, and doctrine to suit the needs of its community.
 National leadership may provide guidance or resources, primarily through the General Synod, but ultimately, each local church has the final say.
 This setup means you’ll find a lot of variety from one UCC congregation to the next, letting people take real ownership of their faith community.

 Commitment to Social Justice and Inclusion